x75/smp_graphs/README.md

     -   x basic blocksize handling

 -   hierarchical composition
+    -   two ways of handling subgraphs: 1) insert into flattened topgraph, 2) keep hierarchical graph structure, for now going with 1)
     -   think about these issues: outer vs. inner numsteps and blocksizes, how to get data in and out in a subgraph independent way
     -   for now: assert inner numsteps <= outer numsteps, could either